tgvoskuilen/dropletFoam/utilities/chemistrySets/README.md

 	Recompile
 	Go up to the 'reactionThermo' folder and run 'wclean', 'rmdepall', then 'wmake libso' to recompile the library.
 (There are always a load of warnings from chemkinLexer.L  about old-style casts.
 You can ignore those.)
-	Go to the applications/utilities/thermophysical/chemkinToFoam folder and recompile with ‘wmake’
+	Go to the applications/utilities/thermophysical/chemkinToFoam folder and recompile with ï¿½wmakeï¿½